-Mimicking nature, in form and ambient is a constant reoccurring challenge.
-The architects concentrated on the idea of the arctic glacier, and developed a methodology to virtually design arctic furniture and literally printing them out into the real.
-It was a virtual exercise with physical form as outcome that cuts new ground for realising and materialising a usable product from unhinged creativity.
-Using precise digital tools the design for the furniture was sent digitally to one of Europe's leading CNC-milling-engineering providers, to be shaped from off cuts foam-blocks.
-Coated with a glossy paint and gradient to enhance the artic concept and ambient.
+The concept for this lounge was the idea of the arctic glacier, and LAVA developed a methodology to virtually design arctic furniture and print it into the real.
+It was a virtual exercise with physical form as outcome that cut new ground for realising and materialising a usable product.
+Using precise digital tools the design for the furniture was sent digitally to one of Europe's leading CNC-milling-engineering providers, to be shaped from off-cut foam-blocks.
+It was then coated with a glossy paint and gradient to enhance the artic concept and ambience.